-The problem of identity theft in Asia is on the rise -- and it doesn’t only target travelers.
-Residents in many Asian countries listed identity theft as one of their top fears, even higher than terrorism.
+The problem of identity theft in Asia is on the rise — and it doesn’t only target travelers.
+Residents in many Asian countries listed identity theft as one of their top fears, even higher on the list of concerns than terrorism.

-There’s never a good time to become a victim, but travelers have much more difficulty sorting out compromised credit cards or stolen identities while away from home.
-Minimizing your exposure is the key to prevention.
+There’s never a good time to become a victim.
+But travelers have much more difficulty sorting out compromised credit cards or stolen identities while away from home.
+Making international calls and recovering compromised accounts is stress you don't need on a trip.
+Minimizing your risk exposure is the key to prevention.

-Although completely eliminating the risk of identity theft would require traveling in very unconventional and inconvenient ways (e.g., carrying all cash), a little vigilance goes a long way toward increasing protection.
+Although completely eliminating the risk of identity theft in Asia would require traveling in very inconvenient ways (e.g., carrying all cash, not using the internet, etc), a little vigilance goes a long way toward increasing protection.

 Top Ways Identity Theft in Asia Occurs

-- A malicious staff member somewhere you pay records your credit card information.
+- A malicious staff member records your credit card information as you are paying in a store or restaurant

-- ATMs are modified with a card-reading device (skimmer) to record the number.
+- ATMs are modified with a card-skimming device that secretly records the account number as your card passes through to the machine

-- Open public Wi-Fi signals are set up to capture unencrypted data.
+- Phony free Wi-Fi hotspots are set up as a man-in-the-middle way to capture data

 - A compromised local website steals your credit card information as you book buses, flights, etc.

-The best setup is to have a “home only” credit card and a separate “travel only” card linked to a different account without overdraft protection turned on.
-If that card is compromised, at least your automatic monthly payments won’t fail or have to be set up again.
-You can transfer money into the travel account only as you need it.
-Thieves will only have access to the small sum you transfer to the dedicated account.
+The best setup is to have a “home only” ATM/debit card and a separate ATM/debit card used for travel.
+The travel card would ideally be linked to a different account without overdraft protection turned on.
+If that travel card is compromised, at least your automatic monthly payments at home won’t fail.
+The other accounts won't be affected.
+You can transfer money into the travel account only as needed.
+Thieves will only have access to the small sum you transfer.

 Tip: Ensure that overdraft protection doesn’t allow your travel card to pull money out of other accounts.
 Visa and Mastercard are the most accepted card types in Asia.